thussenthan/multiomic-ml-grn/docs/master_runbook.md

 ### Stage 3 - Practical steps

-- Read `docs/pipeline_overview.md` to understand component boundaries (data loaders, feature builders, model zoo, reporting).
+- Review `README.md` for the current pipeline behavior and defaults.
-- Consult `docs/config_reference.md` for every CLI flag and environment variable supported by `src`.
+- Consult `docs/config_reference.md` for every CLI flag supported by `src`.
 - Determine the gene manifest(s), chromosome scope, window size, and training overrides for your planned run; record these in `todo.md` or a run sheet.
 - For SVR runs, note that `TrainingConfig` exposes `svr_kernel`, `svr_C`, `svr_epsilon`, `svr_max_iter`, and `svr_tol` with defaults documented in `docs/config_reference.md`.